maguisandra/College-Admission-Dataset-India/README.md

 ## 1. Data Preparation and Cleaning (Excel)

 ### Importing and Cleaning
 The college admissions dataset was imported into Excel for initial processing.
-Key cleaning steps included removing duplicate entries, especially in the **ID_Student** column, to maintain data integrity.
+Key cleaning steps included removing duplicate entries in power query, especially in the **ID_Student** column, to maintain data integrity.

 ### Data Validation Rules
 Specific validation rules were applied to each column to ensure consistent and accurate data: